 You will need to establish a subsidiary or choose a subsidiary alternative before you can pick a Peru payroll option.
 Start by registering the name of your business with the Peruvian Public Registry.
 You’ll then need to get a deed, minutes, and accounting books notarized by the Portal Servicios Ciudadano y Empresas.
 Employers must also receive a Certificate of Registration and a tax ID number to pay employees.

-Peru Payroll Processing Company
+Payroll Processing Company in Peru

 Globalization Partners offers a Peru payroll outsourcing option that frees up your time and reduces stress.
 Contact us today to learn more about our services.